alces-software/flight-terminal-services-client/client/src/data/README-CLUSTER-SPECS.md

 running `fly --create-parameter-directory foo ; cat foo/solo.yml`.

 Valid values for the `args` array can be found by running `fly cluster launch --help`.
-In practice, passing only the `"--solo" flag is likely to be all that is required or wanted.
+In practice, passing the `"--solo" flag and the `"--runtime"` argument are likely to be all that is required or wanted.

 #### Costs section